Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Third order recurrences

 \begin{definition} Let $n$ be an odd positive integer not of the form $2^k-1$.
-The splitting function $\mu(n) = (a,b,m)$ returns positive integers $a$, $b$, $m$ such that $a2^m+b = n$ with $2^m > 2b$ and $a$ is the smallest such number satisfying this. \end{definition}
+The {\em splitting function} $\mu(n) = (a,b,m)$ returns positive integers $a$, $b$, $m$ such that $a2^m+b = n$ with $2^m > 2b$ and $a$ is the smallest such number satisfying this. \end{definition}

-A way to describe the numbers $a$ and $b$ in Definiton \ref{def:mu} is that they are obtained by splitting the binary expansion of $n$ along the first occurrence of $0$.
-For instance since $413 = 110011101_2$, which can be split into '11' and '011101' which is $3$ and $29$, and thus $\mu(413) = (3, 29, 7)$.
+A way to describe the numbers $a$ and $b$ in Definition \ref{def:mu} is that they are obtained by splitting the binary expansion of $n$ along the first occurrence of $0$.
+For instance since $413 = 110011101_2$, which can be split into `11' and `011101' which is $3$ and $29$, and thus $\mu(413) = (3, 29, 7)$.
+Note that $n>3b$.